the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // 31
 ~~~~~~~

-A re-assignment can also happen based on another variable or the same variable (e.g. like `age` in the following example) and an arithmetic operator (the `+` operator, which we will learn more about later):
+A re-assignment can also happen based on another variable or the same variable (e.g. like `age` in the following example).
+In the following example, we are using the arithmetic `+` operator:

 {title="index.js",lang="javascript"}
 ~~~~~~~